c-kick/DOMule/README.md

 - Minimize number of small modules (bundle related functionality)
 - Disable debug mode in production
 - Use browser cache

 ---

+## So, why is it called "DOMule"?

+Great question.

+DOM + Module + Mule.

+- The DOM declares what's needed;
+- Modules provide it;
+- The mule hauls it — but only what's actually required.
+Like the animal, it's stubborn about not carrying dead weight.

+---